 In BitTorrent two peers communicate using the peer wire protocol.
-Every communication starts with an initial handshake.
-Just after the handshake sequence is completed (and before any other messages are sent), the peers exchange bitfields by using a BITFIELD message.
+Every communication starts with an initial hand-shake.
+Just after the handshaking sequence is completed (and before any other messages are sent) the peers exchange the bitfields by using a BITFIELD message.
 The bitfield indicates which chunks of the file a peer has already downloaded.
-Furthermore, every time a peer gets a new chunk, it informs its neighbors by using a HAVE message.
-Hence, every peer is aware of the chunks each neighbor has at any moment.
+Furthermore, every time a peer gets a new chunk, it informs to its neighbours by using a HAVE message.
+Hence, every peer is aware of the chunks that each neighbour has at any moment.

-BitTorrent uses Tit-for-Tat as the incentive model for the delivery mechanism; basically, each leecher uploads chunks to those other leechers from whom it is downloading more chunks.
-The Choking Algorithm is responsible for providing this behavior.
-It is a periodical operation where every 10 s a leecher selects (unchokes) n other leechers from its neighborhood to upload chunks to.
-These n (typically 4) unchoked leechers are those from whom the peer downloaded more chunks during the last 20 s.
-The rest of the neighbors are blocked (choked).
-In the case of a seeder, it unchokes n (typically 4) leechers to whom more chunks it uploaded in the last 20 s (i.e., those with higher download rate).4 In addition to the regular unchoke operation, BitTorrent implements the optimistic unchoke operation.
-Every 30 s (i.e., every 3 regular unchoke operations) both leechers and seeders randomly select one choked neighbor to upload chunks to.
-Finally, when a leecher is unchoked by a neighbor, it applies the Rarest First Policy in order to choose which chunk to request of this neighbor.
-Since leechers have full knowledge about the availability of every chunk in their neighborhood, it always requests the rarest one.
+BitTorrent uses the Tit-for-Tat as incentive model for the delivery mechanism; basically each leecher uploads chunks to those other leechers from whom it is downloading more chunks.
+The Choking Algorithm is responsible for providing this behaviour.
+It is a periodical operation where every 10 seconds a leecher selects (unchoke) n other leechers from its neighbourhood to upload chunks to.
+These n (typically 4) unchoked leechers are those from whom the peer downloaded more chunks during the last 20 seconds.
+The rest of the neighbours are blocked (choked).
+In the case of a seeder, it unchokes n (typically 4) leechers to whom more chunks it uploaded in the last 20 seconds (i.e., those with higher download rate)4.
+In addition to the regular unchoke operation,